Oranda

+The name comes from the Japanese Oranda-shishi-gashira, meaning "Dutch lionhead".
+The breed is in fact of Chinese origin, but it may have been introduced to Japan via the Dutch trading post at Dejima.
+Alternatively, "Dutch" may simply mean "exotic" or "foreign" in this context.

 Description

 Due to the fleshy outgrowth on the upper half of its head and sides of its face, the oranda has become one of the most popular goldfish.
 The headgrowth is described as a "wen" by Chinese aquarists.

 The oranda is a metallic or matte scaled goldfish that is similar in appearance to the veiltail.
 It has a large, long and deep body accompanied by a long quadruple tail.
 This four-lobed and contracted tail normally spreads out broadly when the oranda stops swimming.
 The back does not rise up to form a ryukin-like hump.

 Orandas are available in a variety of colors, most often orange, red, red-and-white, red-and-black, black, blue, chocolate, bronze, white or silver, black-and-white (panda-colored), red-black-and-white (tricolor), and calico colors.